Plan the integration

 The SOR is populated with representative data (data table autogeneration is done by fetching results and discerning its structure, if the data in the SOR is missing nested JSON fields then tables are not created for them).

-Your product supports one of the following Auth formats: None, basic, OAuth 2.0, NTLM, or bearer/token authentication.
+Your product supports one of the following Authorization formats: None, basic, OAuth 2.0, NTLM, or bearer/token authentication.
 When OAuth 2.0 is available, always use this method as the default to ensure maximum security compliance.